MarvinTeichmann/KittiSeg/docu/FAQ.md

 Yes, since commit f7fdb24, all images will be converted to RGB upon load.
 Greyscale is those supported out-of-the box.
 This means, that even for greyscale data each pixel will be represented by a tripel.
 This is important when specifying the input format in [your hype file](../hypes/KittiSeg.json).
 Black will be stored as [0,0,0], white [255,255,255] and some light grey can be [200, 200, 200].

-### Can I use your code to train segmentation with more then two classes
+### Can I use KittiSeg for multi-class segmentation?

 Yes, I had an earlier version run on Cityscapes data.
-This code is not compatible with the current TensorFlow and TensorVision version and I did not find the time to port it, yet.
+Unfortunatly, my Cityscapes code is not compatible with the current TensorFlow and TensorVision version anymore and I did not find the time to port it, yet.

 However making this run is not to much of an afford.
 You will need to adapt `_make_data_gen` in the [input_producer](../inputs/kitti_seg_input.py) to produce an `gt_image` tensor with more then two channels.
 In addition, you will need to write new evaluation code.
 The current [evaluator file](../evals/kitti_evals.py) computes kitti scores which are only defined on binary segmentation problems.

 Feel free to open a pull request if you find the time to implement those changes.
 I am also happy to help with any issues you might encounter.